homeomorfismo/psu-sty/Typst/example-thesis.typ

 == Research Motivation

-The motivation for this research stems from the growing need for more efficient computational methods in scientific applications...
+The motivation for this research stems from the growing need for more efficient computational methods in scientific applications @johnson2022efficient.

 == Research Questions